jsgf/hg-alloy/README.md

 means that two changesets can share the same parent, and a changeset that merges them would also have the same Manifest.
 OK, I guess?

-Let's assert that all Nodes are acyclic with respect to their parents.
+Now that we're incrementally constructing the Repo state, and each commit has a set of local constraints for Changesets as they're being added, we can check some assertions for global invariants that we expect to hold over multiple commits:

 ```
+-- All Nodes are acyclic with respect to their parents (covers Changesets, Manifests, Files)
 assert nodeAcyclic {
     all n: Node | n not in n.^parents
 }
-check nodeAcyclic for 8
+check nodeAcyclic for 8 -- up to 8 of any top level thing

+-- Manifest's parents are their Changeset's parents' Manifests
+assert manifestParents {
+	all cs: Changeset | cs.manifest.parents = cs.parents.manifest
+}
+check manifestParents for 8 but 12 Node -- allow more Nodes because each cs uses at least 2

+-- Manifests aren't suddenly reused with respect to their history
+-- (Disjoint history is allowed to reuse manifests?)
+assert noManifestReuse {
+	all cs: Changeset | cs.manifest in (Manifest - (cs::ancestors[].manifest) + cs.parents.manifest)
+}
+check noManifestReuse for 8 but 12 Node
 ```

 Yep, all good.